 The results has been a powerful women’s health conference, A Woman’s Journey.
 Since 1995, this Johns Hopkins annual women’s health conference has offered 32 seminars—all taught by Johns Hopkins faculty physicians and scientists.
 Women hear first-hand about advances in medicine from the individuals performing research in these medical specialties.
 From preserving your memory to surviving cancer, this one of a kind program attracts nearly 1,000 registrants.
 Mothers, daughters, sisters and friends come to learn from Hopkins scientists and from each other.

-In 2008, A Woman's Journey was introduced in West Palm Beach with the guidance of the program's co-chairs: Lee Callahan, Susan G. Keenan, Betsy Meany, Susan Telesco and Norma Kline Tiefel.
-In the summer of 2009, a Host Committee, including more than 50 women from Palm Beach, Martin and Indian River counties was established.
+- In 2008, A Woman's Journey was introduced in West Palm Beach with the guidance of the program's founding co-chairs: Lee Callahan, Susan G. Keenan, Betsy Meany, Susan Telesco and Norma Kline Tiefel.